[ Printer Friendly Version ] [ Report Abuse ]

 Garrett and Theo grinned at her from the carpet in the Heads’ Dorms.
 Only moments before, the two had been enthusiastically acting out Shakespearean scenes with terrible accents, distracting Hermione from her homework and making her laugh uncontrollably.

 “Fine, Granger,” Theo joked.
 “We’ll stop our childish antics.”

-It had been two weeks since the start of term and Hermione was quickly learning that you can never judge someone just by the House they were sorted into.
-Theo was fast becoming one of her best friends, and hanging out with Garrett was never boring.
+Two weeks had passed since the start of term, and Hermione was quickly learning not to judge someone just by the House he or she was Sorted into.
+Theo was fast becoming one of her best friends, and time spent with Garrett was never boring.

-,” Hermione replied, rolling her eyes, “and you’re distracting me from my work…again
+“You’re hilarious, Theodore,” Hermione replied, rolling her eyes, “and you’re distracting me from my work…again.”

 “No, you don’t.
 And you aren’t getting this book back until you agree to hang out with us tomorrow,” Theo raised his eyebrows, challenging Hermione to disagree.

-“Into the snake pit…” Hermione grumbled.
+Hermione sighed.
+“Into the snake pit…” she grumbled.
 “Can I have my book back now?”

 “I’ll ask them,” she finally said.